Crivella/DFT_QE_beginner_tutorial/3_CO/0_cellsize/README.md

      - The bond length (i.e. the x-position of the C atom)
      - The final total energy (Hint: search for 'Final')
-     - The HOMO energy (Hint: search for 'highest') Use the values of the electrostatic potential in the middle of the vacuum to estimate the ionization potential (Evac-HOMO).
+     - The HOMO energy (Hint: search for 'highest')

+     Use the values of the electrostatic potential in the middle of the vacuum to estimate the ionization potential (Evac-HOMO).
 Prepare a file containing the columns (cell size,bond length,Etot,IP), and plot the computed quantities as a function of the cell size.
 Which kinds of data are better behaved?
-  6. ADVANCED: Use the provided script 'run_cellsize' to run several relax calculation for a large range of different cellsizes
+  6. ADVANCED: Use the provided script 'run_cellsize' to run several relax calculation for a large range of different cellsizes.
+     Do NOT use the scripts for your own projects until you understand well how they work!
      ```
-     ./run_cellsize
+     ./Script/run_cellsize
      ```
      Note how the bond length does not change smoothly.
 Why is this?
       ![bond vs size](Ref/bond_length-script.png?raw=true "potential vs cell size")